Romanian Transplant Football Team participation at Transplant Football World Cup 2024

 Description

-This fundraiser is for the Romanian Transplant Association (ATR), which has formed a team of kidney, liver and heart transplant patients to participate in the Transplant Football World Cup 2024 in Cervia, Italy.
-For this reason, all funds raised will be transferred to the ATR account.
+This fundraising campaign is for the Romanian Transplant Association (ATR), which has put together a team of patients who have undergone kidney, liver and heart transplants to take part in the 2024 Transplant Football World Cup in Cervia, Italy.
+For this reason, all funds raised will be transferred to the ATR’s account.

 The project has three parts: